 They may employ staff, lease or own property and undertake trading activities in a way which might not be possible for voluntary groups or local government officers.

 For tasks that are vital to safety, either we or the train operator remain responsible.

 The Devon and Cornwall Rail Partnership and the Bittern & Wherry Partnerships in Norfolk were among the first in Britain, in the early 1990s.
-The idea grew and in 2000 led to the formation of the Association of Community Rail Partnerships (ACoRP) which promotes Community Rail involvement nationwide.
+The idea grew and in 2000 led to the formation of the Community Rail Network, previously known as the Association of Community Rail Partnerships (ACoRP), which promotes Community Rail involvement nationwide.

-The AcoRP strategy, as well as the practical experience of other partnerships in the UK, was used by the Strategic Rail Authority to develop the strategy for Community Rail routes.
+The Community Rail Network strategy, as well as the practical experience of other partnerships in the UK, was used by the Strategic Rail Authority to develop the strategy for Community Rail routes.

 In its planning, it looked at a number of lines and services that are important to the communities they serve, and with considerable potential for development.
 It found that branch lines were running safely and reliably – but expensively, with too many empty seats on services.